huseinz/tracever/README.md

 Use `(` and `)` to make statements unambiguous.

+The operands of BLTL operators must be surrounded by parentheses.

 Example data file
 ```
 G:5( (B > 3) && (A > 4) && F:0 C )